 The next step, once established, is to set up Accounting and Invoicing with expensing capability.
 If you don’t really need the time tracking, you can go straight to using something like QuickBooks Self-employed.
-This captures your expenses, tracks car mileage, and allows invoices to be sent on the go, great if you’re a travelling consultant.
+(Sign up below).
+This captures your expenses, tracks car mileage, and allows invoices to be sent on the go; great if you’re a travelling consultant.

 We all want to make tax time and ATO compliance easier.
 So if you run a business with billings over $75,000 a year, then consider a full online accounting package, because then your business banking details can be uploaded and expensed without a whole lot of fuss.
 I expect the mobile app is quite handy as well.

-The Self-Employed deal is from US$5.49 per month; Small Business packages are from US$11.55 per month, for Simple Start.
+Special offer: The Self-Employed deal is from $6.99 per month; Small Business packages are from $10.50 per month for Simple Start: first six months only.

 Before I used task management software, I spent ages searching through the past fortnight of emails for things to action.
 I often woke up in the night with forgotten tasks!